• Skip to primary navigation

 Best Insect Repellent Against Mosquitoes in Costa Rica

 Here are the best products we tried ourselves.
-We recommend bringing mosquito repellent for your trip because it is expensive in Costa Rica.
-Additionally, there aren’t a ton of options if you prefer natural products.
+We recommend bringing mosquito repellent for your trip because it is more expensive in Costa Rica.
+Additionally, there aren’t a ton of options, especially if you prefer natural products, have allergies or can only use specific ingredients and products.

 Spray

-There is a brand called Jungle Juice you can buy at REI or this brand, Repel 100 which we really like.
+I particular love a brand called Jungle Juice that is available at REI.
+I also like brand, Repel 100.
 It’s a little bottle but you don’t need much and it’s the perfect travel size.
 Whenever we go to the national parks or into the jungle for hiking, we always use this one and we don’t get bit at all.

 Another one we like is Ben’s Max.
 This one contains around 30% DEET and works great.
 I could see the bugs hovering over my arm but never got bit!